0xebby/raisebox/README.md

-# smartCrowdFunder
+# raisebox

 ## Overview
-smartCrowdFunder is a decentralized crowdfunding smart contract built in Solidity.
-It allows contributors to fund a project, collects protocol fees, and enables the project owner and protocol to withdraw funds securely.
-The contract is designed for deployment on EVM-compatible blockchains (e.g., Sepolia, Ethereum mainnet, etc.).
+raisebox is a decentralized crowdfunding protocol built with Solidity and going to be future-proofed with zk proofs.
+It allows contributors to fund project(s) they care about, this funds are dripped based on milestones reached by the project creator(s).

 ## Features
+- **Project Creation:** Anyone looking to raise funds for a project can create one with just a wallet address**
-- **Contribution:** Anyone can contribute ETH to a project, subject to a minimum contribution of 0.00001 ether == 1e15.
+- **Contribution:** Anyone can contribute ETH to a project, subject to a minimum contribution of 0.01e
-- **Protocol Fee:** A fixed percentage (5%) of each contribution is collected as a protocol fee.
-- **Withdrawal:** Project owner receives contributed funds (minus protocol fee).
-Only Protocol can withdraw accumulated fees.
-- **Contributor Tracking:** Tracks contributors and their contributed amounts.
-- **Custom Errors:** Uses custom errors for efficient gas usage and clear revert reasons.
+- **Host Proposals:** Proposals are milestones achieved since creating the project and requesting for raise, every proposal is voted on by contributors and if passes, % of funds are dripped and so on.
+- **Voting** Contributors vote on the outcome of proposals to determine if drips are released or not

 ## Contract Details
-- **Project Owner:** Receives contributed ETH.
+- **Project Owner:** Receives contributed ETH on each milestone proposal passage.
 - **Protocol:** Receives protocol fees and can withdraw them.
-- **Minimum Contribution:** 0.00001 ETH.
+- **Minimum Contribution:** 0.01 ETH.
-- **Protocol Fee:** 5% of each contribution.

 ## Deployment